A coarse Halin Grid Theorem with applications to quasi-transitive, locally finite graphs: Proof of Coarse Halin Grid Theorem

 Since $W'_i$ is a horizontal path of $H''$, it avoids all rays $S_m \in \cS$ except for $S_{k_i}, S_{k_i+1}$.
 By the definition of~$G'$, it follows that $V(W'_i)$ has distance at least~$K'_m$ in~$G$ from all $S_m \in \cS$ with $S_m \neq S_{k_i}, S_{k_i+1}$.
 As $d_G(R_j, R_k) \geq K_j+K_k-1$ for all $R_j \neq R_k \in \cR$, and every vertex of $W_i-V(W'_i)$ has distance at most $K'_{k_i}-1$ or $K'_{k_i+1}-1$ from $S_{k_i}, S_{k_i+1}$, respectively, or distance at most $K_j-1$ from some ray $R_j \in \cR\sm \cS$, the path~$W_i$ in~$G$ has distance at least~$K'_j$ from $S_j$ for every $S_j \in \cS \sm \{S_{k_i}, S_{k_i+1}\}$.

-We now choose for~$H$ for every horizontal edge $e_i$ of the hexagonal half-grid a branch path $E_i$, in the order $e_0, e_1, e_2, \ldots$ indicated in \cref{fig:HexGrid}.
+We now inductively define $H$ by choosing a branch path $E_i$ for every horizontal edge $e_i$ of the hexagonal half-grid, in the order $e_0, e_1, e_2, \ldots$ indicated in \cref{fig:HexGrid}.
 In fact, we will choose~$E_i$ among the paths~$W_j$ joining the respective vertical rays of~$H$.
 By the construction above and because $K'_i \geq K_i$ for all $i \in \N$, this immediately implies that $H$ will satisfy \ref{itm:TechnicalHalinLemma:2} and \ref{itm:TechnicalHalinLemma:3}.

 So let $j \geq 0$ be given, and assume that for every $i < j$, we have already chosen some $W_{\ell_i}$ to be the branch path~$E_i$ corresponding to the edge~$e_i$ of the hexagonal half-grid.
 Let $k_{j} \in \N$ such that $S_{k_j}, S_{k_j+1}$ correspond to the vertical rays of the hexagonal half-grid that are joined by~$e_j$.
 Since $d_G(P_i, P_k) \geq 4K_{k_j}-3$ for all $i,k \geq k_j$ by \ref{itm:HexGrid:Proof:NEW:Pi:1}, every vertex of some $E_i$ has distance less than $2K_{k_j}-1$ to at most one path $P_k$ with $k \geq k_j$.
 As $\bigcup_{i < j} V(E_i)$ is finite, it follows that at most finitely many~$P_k$ have distance less than $2K_{k_j}-1$ from some $E_i$ with $i<j$.
 Since the paths $W'_\ell$ are disjoint, all but finitely many of them avoid these finitely many $P_k$.
 Hence, by the definition of the $W_\ell$, all but finitely many of the paths $W_\ell$ that link $S_{k_j}$ and $S_{k_j+1}$ in~$H''$ satisfy the following condition: \begin{enumerate}[label=\rm{(\alph*)}] \item For every $k \in \N$, if $P_k \cap W_\ell \neq \emptyset$, then $d_G(P_k, E_i) \geq 2K_{k_j}-1$ for all $i < j$. \end{enumerate}